Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules

 which gives a filtration on the complex

-This filtration is actually strict and induces the Kashiwara-Malgrange filtration $V^H_\bullet$ on $\mathcal{M}'$ by \cite[5.1.13.
+This filtration is actually strict and induces the Kashiwara-Malgrange filtration $\mathbf{V}^D_\bullet$ on $\mathcal{M}'$, as shown in the proof of \cite[5.1.13.
 Lemme.]{Sa88}.
-Note that Saito only show the Pure Hodge Module case there, but the proof still works in the Mixed Hodge Module case by induction on the weights.
+Note that Saito only showed the pure Hodge module case there, but the proof still works in the mixed Hodge module case, by induction on the weights.

-Hence for $-1< a\leq 0$, we have
+Hence, for $-\mathbf{1}< \mathbf{a}\leq \mathbf0$, we have